deckhouse/virtualization/docs/ADMIN_GUIDE.md

    ubuntu-24-04   Ready   false   100%       23h
    ```

-To make the module verify the downloaded file against a checksum, add the [`checksum`](cr.html#clustervirtualimage-v1alpha2-spec-datasource-http-checksum) block to the source.
+To make DP verify the downloaded file against a checksum, add the [`checksum`](cr.html#clustervirtualimage-v1alpha2-spec-datasource-http-checksum) block to the source.
 If the file doesn't match any of the specified checksums, the image moves to the `Failed` phase.

 {{% /tab %}}